openshift-labs/learn-katacoda/introduction/using-metrics/2sample-application.md

 guestbook-1-7lz1l   0m           0Mi
 ```

+As an exercise to the reader, explore the different ``oc adm top`` options,
+including observing nodes utilization.

+Login again as developer once you've finished observing the stats:

+``oc login -u developer -p developer``{{execute}}

 To access the web console, click on the _Dashboard_ button above the terminal
 window.
 You can switch back to the terminal by clicking on the _Terminal_
 button.